Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 Lets write this code and place it in a function called `guess_the_number`.
 Then call the function at the bottom of the file.

-Try writing this in VS code and then compare your answer to ours below.
+Try writing `guess_the_number` in VS code and then compare your answer to ours below.

 <details>
 <summary> Our version at this point </summary>